Skip to main content

 • Range provides a broad picture but lacks depth.

-• Standard deviation offers comprehensive dispersion analysis and is central in hypothesis testing and modeling.
+• Standard deviation offers comprehensive dispersion analysis and is central to hypothesis testing and modelling.

 • IQR provides a robust measure resistant to extreme values, making it valuable in real-world datasets where perfect normality is rare.